eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 !!! caution
     When using TAZ with [SUMO](SUMO.md) and [DUAROUTER](DUAROUTER.md), their edges will be selected to minimize travel time.
 This is different from TAZ usage in [OD2TRIPS](OD2TRIPS.md) where edges are selected according to a probability distribution.

+### Routing between Junctions
+Trips and flows may use the attributes `fromJunction`, `toJunction`, and `viaJunctions` to describe origin, destination and intermediate locations.
+This is a special form of TAZ-routing and it must be enabled by either setting the SUMO option **--junction-taz** or by loading TAZ-definitions that use the respective junction IDs.
+When using option **--junction-taz**, all edges outgoing from a junction may be used at the origin and all edges incoming to a junction may be used to reach the intermediate and final junctions.

 ## A Vehicle's depart and arrival parameter